 - Homemade Cleaning Wipes

-Even if you make just one of our environmentally friendly product swaps, you’ll be starting on your green living journey.
+Even if you make just one of our eco-friendly products, you’ll be starting on your green living journey.
 Share your swaps and other eco advice with us on Instagram, Twitter and Facebook.
 And remember to get involved with #molliestashchallenge – our fortnight-long Insta challenge where we’ll be sharing patterns and prompts, encouraging you to go eco by using up your stash instead of buying new.
+Head over to our sustainable crafts for more eco projects.